 “These sheets…made from plastic polyester material, are coated with synthetic fragrances, contain estrogen-mimicking chemicals, as well as fatty acids that coat the clothing and reduce static.” -Sandra Ann Harris, Say Goodbye To Plastic: A Survival Guide For Plastic-Free Living

 If you are worried about these chemicals harming yourself or your family, stop using them immediately.
 The EWG recommends skipping fabric softeners altogether.6 There are many alternatives – and they are usually zero waste!

 Your clothes don’t need to smell perfumed.
 They will smell clean just from being washed.

 Distilled white vinegar

 Line drying is the most eco-friendly solution.
-I have a drying rack and a short clothesline outside that I use weekly for some items, but both only hold so much.
-I plan to install a longer clothesline outside.
+I have several drying racks and a short clothesline outside that I use weekly for some items.
+You can install a longer clothesline or umbrella-style dryer outside.
 This makes doing laundry weather dependent, but there would also be a reduction in your electric bill.
-Additionally, the sun can remove bad smells from items because ultra-violet rays kill the bacteria causing the smell.
+Additionally, the sun can remove bad smells from items because ultra-violet rays kill bacteria that cause the smell.